honzikhk/honzikhk/README.md

-- 👋 Hi, I’m @honzikhk
+- 👋 Hi, I’m @honzikhk, aspiring python developer
-- 🌱 I’m currently learning Python
+- 🌱 I've been learning Python for almost a year now
+- I´m open to participate to any opensource project